Uncountably many enumerations of well-quasi-ordered permutation classes: Indecomposable Permutations

 \section{Indecomposable Permutations}

 One calls a permutation \emph{sum decomposable} if it can be expressed as the sum of two shorter permutations, and \emph{sum indecomposable} otherwise.
-We analogously call a permutation \emph{$\boxplus$-decomposable} if it can be expressed as~$\sigma\boxplus\tau$ for two shorter permutations each of length at least two, and \emph{$\boxplus$-indecomposable} otherwise.
-(We must require that both~$\sigma$ and $\tau$ have length at least $2$ to avoid trivial decompositions, because $1\boxplus\pi=\pi\boxplus 1=\pi$.)
+Analogously, we say that a permutation is \emph{\mbox{$\boxplus$-decomposable}} if it can be expressed as~$\sigma\boxplus\tau$ for two shorter permutations each of length at least two, and \emph{$\boxplus$-indecomposable} otherwise.
+(We must require that both~$\sigma$ and $\tau$ have length at least two to avoid trivial decompositions, because $1\boxplus\pi=\pi\boxplus 1=\pi$.)

 Table~\ref{table-short-decomps} shows the decomposition of permutations of lengths at most four, as well as their expressions of the form of~$\psi_w^\norigin$, for those permutations that can be expressed that way.
 To cut the number of cases in half, when considering permutations of length four we utilize the fact that these concepts are invariant under \emph{complementation} of permutations (flipping their plots upside down).